lvollmer/mi-demo/README.md

 * I put all of the javascript inside of the HTML file.
 I thought, for reviewing purposes, that it might be easier to follow along that way.
 * I put a lot of notes in the code so you could see where my head was at.
 * If you don't feel like cloning this locally, you can see a working example here: http://s130859622.onlinehome.us/mi-demo/demo.html?zip_code=10933&date=07/14/2015
+* I threw a quickly thrown together media query in the CSS to make it responsive for a mobile device.
+* The instructions did not say if I should be using tables, so I assumed modern day HTML/CSS was sufficient.
+I hope that is the case.
+I am happy to provide a mockup using table tags if need be.

 My Gotchas:
 * It is important to stress that both a valid, 5 digit numeric zip code and valid date are required to be appended to the URL.
 The expected date format is MM/DD/YYYY.
 At the end of your HTML file, the user should append something like hello-world.html?zip_code=94597&date=07/07/2015